← Back to Blogs

 Daniel Phiri

-AI Enabled eCommerce with Weaviate and TypeScript
+AI Enabled eCommerce in TypeScript

 Today, there are 2.64 billion online buyers in the world.
 Making up more than 33% of the world’s total population.
 For comparison, 5.35 billion people have access to the internet as of 2024.
 Almost half of the people using the internet shop online.
 However, that experience could be anything but perfect.
 A Google report shows that nearly $300 billion is lost each year from bad online search experiences with 85% of global online customers viewing a brand differently after an unsuccessful search.
 Search is clearly very important for great e-commerce experiences.